 Now choose another color and mark where you fall on each line.

 Basically, the point here is that each of these things is completely independent of the others.
 Where you fall on any one line has no effect on where you will fall on any other line.

-Have some other folks fill out your chart with different colours, and make a legend if you like to show what colour represents which person.
+Have some other folks fill out your chart with different colors, and make a legend if you like to show what color represents which person.
 The more people who put themselves on the chart - don't do it for them, they should have the right to identify themselves - the more you will understand how varied everyone's identity is, and how each of those four parts of one's identity really have no bearing on each other at all.

 Is Trans like a shemale?

 Okay.
 First of all, "shemale" is a REALLY offensive term used in porn.
 (More about that here.)
 Secondly, no. "Shemale" refers to someone with breasts and a penis, which is true of some Trans people, but not a majority.
-It also totally excludes FTMs, who (no matter what you hear or how it may seem) make up half of the Trans population.
+It also totally excludes Transmasculine people, who (no matter what you hear or how it may seem) make up half of the Trans population.
 (MTFs are typically much easier to spot, and get WAY more press, because society tends to laugh at them, especially on talk shows and by degrading them in sitcoms, prime-time dramas, and mainstream film, as well as pornography.
 FTMs are much more threatening to masculinity and it's easier to ignore them than deal with them.
 They're seen as women who are aspiring to be men, which supports the whole notion of male superiority, whereas MTFs are seen as questioning the value of and discarding their male priviledge, and thus must be reduced to the status of "psycho" or "clown" or both, to avoid validating their standpoint.)

 One more thing - people usually take "shemale" to mean someone with breasts and a FULLY FUNCTIONAL penis.
 MTFs who are taking oestrogen don't always have fully functional male genitalia, because the oestrogen can make it difficult to become and stay erect.